llyttle/Vision-Tracking/README.md

 The robot also starts with knowlege of where it is located in the map and so it keeps an internal notion of the location of the goals so it can locate them even if they are outside of the camera frame.
 If the robot sees a goal, it will use that information to update its estimated position in the map.

 '
+#### Positioning

+Once the ball was located, the neato needed to calculate where to go in order to bump the ball towards the goal.
+We decided to do these calculations in the map frame.
+Given the ball and odom_data, we created a transformer function to convert a poler coordinate in the base_link frame to a cartesian in the map frame.
+We also knew the position of each goal in the map, and decided that the center of each goal's opening would be the ideal spot to aim for.
+Looking at the image below, we used the vectors to the ball and goal from the robot to create a vector from the goal to the ball.
+This vector represented the direction the ball needed to travel to make a goal (albiet in the opposite direction).
+Extending this vector along it's trajectory allowed us to find the best position for the neato to be.

+"illustration of vectors"

+## Challenges

+### Losing sight

+One of the largest drawbacks of using camera vision rather than LIDAR is its limited viewing angle.
+When looking for the ball and turning the robot, the ball often skipped in and out of frame before it was recognized by the color filter.
+An effective solution to this problem was utilizing variable speed control for turning the robot.
+More specifically, the angular speed of the robot was proportional to how centered the ball was in the image.
+Slowing the rotation as the ball reached the center both eliminated the skipping issue and resulted in faster centering.

+Another problem caused by the narrow window of the camera was keeping track of the ball when positioning the robot to kick it.
+Lining the neato up with the ball and the goal often required turning the neato away from the ball to head towards the more strategic position.
+However, many parts of our code relied upon knowing the ball's position and distance from the robot.
+Initially, this problem lead to the neato circling the ball, like it was too scared to leave it.
+Our state oriented Arbiter reduced this problem by ignoring these reliant functions until the neato made it to the lineup position.

+### Incorporation with LIDAR

+Over the course of this project, we learned that both camera vision and LIDAR have their benefits and drawbacks.
+While the camera has a relatively narrow range of sight, the LIDAR has limited distance.
+One of the challenges in this project was combining the two to cover up for the other's weaknesses.
+For most of the project, the ball was considered 'defined' as long as it was in view of the camera.
+Being 'defined' triggered other functions, such as calculations for the best angle to kick it.
+Later we realized that, while a ball at the far end of the soccer field was easily visible to the camera, the LIDAR registered 'inf' untill the distance was under ten meters.
+Our solution to this was to further specify the conditions under which a function would be called.
+Defining these parameters was a meticulous and time consuming process.